 Seattle –> Houston –> Liberia Airport

-I unfortunately have to fly with United Airlines for this itinerary since their hub is in Houston and they have multiple flights from Houston to LIR (vice versa) every day.
-This is the quickest, most pain free itinerary (and usually the cheapest).
+You have to fly with United Airlines for this itinerary since their hub is in Houston.
+United has multiple flights from Houston to LIR (vice versa) every day.

-Seattle to Houston is about a 3.5 hour flight and Houston to Liberia is about 3.5 hours as well so flight times are not too bad at all.
-If you get an itinerary with a 1-2 hour layover, you’re looking at a 9 hour travel day which is excellent.
+Seattle to Houston is about a 4.5-5 hour flight and Houston to Liberia is about 3.5 hours as well so flight times are not too bad at all.
+If you get an itinerary with a 2 hour layover, you’re looking at a 10 hour travel day which is excellent.
+2 hours will be enough time to get through immigration, customs and security and grab a bite to eat.
+1 hour will be too tight.

 Seattle –> LAX –> Liberia or San Jose